MFR6340/theenglishextension.org/young-world-1/unit-3:Apples and Crisps.md

 # Young World 1, Unit 3: Apples and Crisps
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

-This Klett unit covers foo
+**This Klett unit covers food, shopping and writing a list.
+Here are some suggestions for Native English speakers to delve deeper into this theme:**
 ## Apples, by Ken Robbins

 <img src="https://imgur.com/F78MUbL.png" width="25%"  />